Binding Arbitration Provision: Everything You Need to Know

 Issues With Binding Arbitration

 - In addition to potentially spending over $10,000, businesses often have an extended waiting period before the issue is brought before an arbitrator.

 - However, in states such as Arizona, there is currently a backlog of cases to be heard in the courts.
 Therefore, the arbitration process is still faster in those states.
 This is only true if both parties accept the arbitration process.

 - Also, even when parties have previously agreed to use arbitration, they are free to change their minds at a later stage and take the route of legal proceedings instead.

 - In that situation, both parties must agree to use the court system rather than arbitration.

 If you need help with a binding arbitration provision, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.